chris-poed/kotlin-diary/kotlin_bites/07_classes.md

 ## Packages and project organisation

 The best practice is often to put each file in its own file.
 For example, classes `DiaryEntry` and `Diary` would go in files named `DiaryEntry.kt` and `Diary.kt`.

+Note that because all source files are compiled together, there is no need to "require" or "load" other files from the main file.

 Optionally, [a file can be set in a "package" by writing the package name](https://kotlinlang.org/docs/packages.html) at the top of its file: